DJFreer92/Extended-Clipboard-API/README.md

 ## Troubleshooting

 - “Database already exists.
-Skipping init.” means the schema init was previously run; delete `clipboard.db` if you want a fresh database.
+Skipping init.” means the schema init was previously run; delete `app/db/clipboard.db` if you want a fresh database.
 - If imports fail when running scripts, ensure you’re executing from the repo root with the virtual environment activated.

 ## License